postmodern/cvelist.rb/README.md

 ## Description

-A Ruby library for parsing the [cvelist] JSON repository.
+A Ruby library for parsing the CVE JSON in the [cvelist] git repository.

 ## Features